julienreichel/ai-testing/README.md

    - Custom validation logic
 2. Run batch tests to ensure consistency

-### 5. **Manage Test and Project**
+### 5. **Manage Tests and Projects**

 1. Go to **Tests** section
-2. Select saved Test
+2. Browse your saved test cases
-3. Open it directly in the Editor
-4. IMport/Export tests if needed
+3. Select tests and run them individually or in batch
+4. Launch Quick-Run directly from test list
+5. Export/Import test projects for backup or sharing

 ### 6. **Analyze Results**

-1. Check **Runs** section for execution history
+1. Check **Runs** section for execution history (up to 1,000 runs)
 2. View cost breakdowns and token usage
-3. Export data for further analysis
+3. Export batch results to CSV with proper test names
+4. Sort results by provider and model
-4. Track performance trends over time
+5. Track performance trends over time

 ## 🔒 Privacy & Security